vrtulka23/scnt-pypuq/README.md

 ## Installation

-In order to start, one has to install the [`scnt-puq`](https://github.com/vrtulka23/scnt-puq) library.
+To start, one has to install the [`scnt-puq`](https://github.com/vrtulka23/scnt-puq) library.
-On macOS system this can be easily done using homebrew formula:
+On macOS this can be easily done using homebrew formula:

 ``` bash
 brew tap vrtulka23/scinumtools